 She went to work for Citi’s Corporate and Investment Banking division in 2004 and worked through the ranks to become CEO of U.S. Consumer and Commercial Banking and CitiMortgage, CEO of Citigroup Latin America and president of Citi and CEO of the Global Consumer Bank, which is responsible for all of Citi’s consumer businesses, before stepping into her current role.

 Fraser’s total 2021 compensation was $20,541,324, which included $9.25 million in salary and bonuses, $11.22 million in equity and $79,718 in other compensation, according to Salary.com.

 Citibank Is Investing Billions in Technology

-Citibank was not the first bank to use ATMs, but it was one of the first to invest in them.
-It poured over $100 million in an installation chain of ATMs across New York City, launching the first one in Queens in 1977.
-As of 2018, Citibank has more than 2,400 ATMs in over 700 Citibank locations.
+Citi® was not the first bank to use ATMs, but it was one of the first to invest in them.
+It poured over $100 million into an installation chain of ATMs across New York City, launching the first one in Queens in 1977.
+As of 2022, Citi has more than 62,000 ATMs and over 600 Citi locations worldwide.

 Methodology: The GOBankingRates Evaluation assesses a company’s net worth based on the company’s total assets, total liabilities, and revenue and net income from the last three years.
 Base value is established by subtracting total liabilities from total assets from the company’s last full fiscal year.
 Income value is established by taking the average of the revenue from the last three full fiscal years, plus 10 times the average of the net profits from the last three full fiscal years, and then calculating the average of those two figures.
 The final GOBankingRates Evaluation number is the sum of the base value and the income value.